 In addition to Amazon Prime Video, Prime members now have the option to subscribe to further TV via its Channels service.
 There are 40 TV channels available, each with its own additional subscription fee ranging from £1.49/$2.99 per month right up to £9.99/$14.99 per month.

 Channels vary by country, but in the UK you can get Discovery for £4.99 per month, Eurosport Player for £6.99 per month, ITV Hub+ for £3.99 per month and more.
 For the full list of Channels and their prices, visit Amazon Channels.

 If you're a Prime member, you can get Same-Day evening delivery for no additional charge if you live in an eligible area.
 For non-Prime members that service would cost £9.99/$8.99 per delivery.

-In the UK, so far Amazon has made Bath, Birmingham, Bristol, Dudley, Edinburgh, Glasgow, Hemel Hempsted, London, Milton Keynes, Northampton, Slough, St Albans/Welwyn, Walsall, Woverhampton and Worcester part of the service, and you can check your specific postcode here.
+In the UK, so far Amazon has made Bath, Birmingham, Bristol, Dudley, Edinburgh, Glasgow, Hemel Hempstead, London, Milton Keynes, Northampton, Slough, St Albans/Welwyn, Walsall, Wolverhampton and Worcester part of the service, and you can check your specific postcode here.